pixelhandler/ember-jsonapi-resources/README.md

 Generate a resource (model with associated adapter, serializer and service):

-    ember generate resource entityName
+    ember generate jsonapi-resource entityName

 Use the singular form of the name for your resource (entityName).

-The blueprint for a `resource` re-defines the Ember CLI `resource` generator.
+The blueprint for a `jsonapi-resource` does not generate a route.
-So you'll need to generate an associated route like so:
+You can generate a route using the same name or use a different name that represents the user interface:

     ember generate route entityName

+The arguments are passed to the `jsonapi-model` blueprint so that `attr`, `has-one`, and `has-many` computed properties can be generated.

+    ember generate jsonapi-resource article title:string version:number author:has-one:user

+If you are using the pod file structure in your ember-cli project use the `--pod` argument with your generator.

+    ember generate jsonapi-resource user name:string articles:has-many:articles --pod

-For generated code exampels, see the [tests/dummy/app](tests/dummy/app) in this repo.
+For generated code examples, see the [tests/dummy/app](tests/dummy/app) in this repo.

 ### Store Service